trustedci/OSCRP/OSCRP.md

 We read stories daily about computer security incidents.
 Home Depot.
 Sony.
 The U.S. Office of Personnel Management.
 Hospitals getting hit by ransomware.
 All of those organizations take security seriously, but are still vulnerable.

-Believe it or not, science --- even "open," unclassified science is vulnerable as well.
-And indeed, "open science" can at times be particularly vulnerable because "open science" is often so exposed, since by nature there tends to be significant sharing of data, resources, and/or results.
+Believe it or not, science --- even unclassified, Open Science is vulnerable as well.
+And indeed, Open Science can at times be particularly vulnerable because Open Science is often so exposed, since by nature there tends to be significant sharing of data, resources, and/or results.

 Sometimes, that science is specifically targeted by attackers whose goal is disruption, possibly for political reasons or even simple mischief-making.